She-Devils on Wheels: Plot

 Another evening later, Honey Pot is finally granted membership into the gang.
 In a hazing ritual, Honey Pot has her left hand cut open in a blood oath and made to kiss all the members of the gang to prove her sisterhood.
 Next, Honey Pot is stripped to her underwear and doused in honey and chocolate syrup and made to entertain the entire "stud line".
-Following this, Honey Pot is cleaned off, is given a leather jacket with the Maneaters logo stamped on the back like the rest of the members and is formally initiated into the gang.
+Following this, Honey Pot is cleaned off, is given a leather jacket with the Man-Eaters logo stamped on the back like the rest of the members and is formally initiated into the gang.

 The next day, the gang rides into the small Florida town of Medley and terrorizes and harasses the locals by riding their motorcycles through parking lots, through storefronts, and around the front and back lawns of houses.
 When their antics are stopped by the local police, the townspeople (out of fear of retaliation) refuse to press charges.
 As a result, the police make no successful arrests.
-Unable to pin anything on the Maneaters, the police are forced to let them go, only giving Queen and the rest of the Maneaters a warning to stay out of trouble.
+Unable to pin anything on the Man-Eaters, the police are forced to let them go, only giving Queen and the rest of the Man-Eaters a warning to stay out of trouble.

-Another week later, the stud line competition is again on, and Queen and the rest of the Maneaters head off to the runway for another motorcycle race only to discover that an all-male gang are hanging out along the runway.
+Another week later, the stud line competition is again on, and Queen and the rest of the Man-Eaters head off to the runway for another motorcycle race only to discover that an all-male gang are hanging out along the runway.
 What was supposed to be a fun-spirited race turns into an all-out brawl.
-Queen and the leader of the male gang, named Joe Boy (John Weymer), fight each other with knives, which leads to a full fight between the sex-crazed nymphs and their macho rivals which ends with the Maneaters being victorious.
+Queen and the leader of the male gang, named Joe Boy (John Weymer), fight each other with knives, which leads to a full fight between the sex-crazed nymphs and their macho rivals which ends with the Man-Eaters being victorious.

-Ted (Rodney Bedell), an old boyfriend of Karen's, manages to track her down and privately beseeches her to leave the Maneaters and return to normal life, either with or without him.
-Karen waivers, pleading the she is in too deep with the gang for any redemption and that he should forget about her.
+Ted (Rodney Bedell), an old boyfriend of Karen's, manages to track her down and privately beseeches her to leave the Man-Eaters and return to normal life, either with or without him.
+Karen wavers, pleading that she is in too deep with the gang for any redemption and that he should forget about her.
 Refusing to give up on Karen, Ted infiltrates the "stud line" posing as one of the ruffians.
 After the race, where Queen emerges victorious, she gets first pick, but chooses another guy... unaware about Ted's identity, which Karen recognizes.
-Karen picks Ted and they go to chat in a nearby bedroom while an full-on orgy between the Maneaters and their guy followers happens in the main living room.
-Ted informs Karen that he heard through the grapevine that Joe Boy and his gang are out for blood after their humiliating beating by the Maneaters.
+Karen picks Ted and they go to chat in a nearby bedroom while an full-on orgy between the Man-Eaters and their guy followers happens in the main living room.
+Ted informs Karen that he heard through the grapevine that Joe Boy and his gang are out for blood after their humiliating beating by the Man-Eaters.